Daphne du Maurier

 Dame Daphne du Maurier, Lady Browning, DBE (/duː ˈmɒrieɪ/; 13 May 1907 – 19 April 1989) was an English novelist, biographer and playwright.
 Her parents were actor-manager Sir Gerald du Maurier and his wife, actress Muriel Beaumont.
-Her grandfather was George du Maurier, a writer and cartoonist.
+Her grandfather George du Maurier was a writer and cartoonist.

 Although du Maurier is classed as a romantic novelist, her stories have been described as "moody and resonant" with overtones of the paranormal.
-Her bestselling works were not at first taken seriously by critics, but they have since earned an enduring reputation for narrative craft.
+Her bestselling works were not at first taken seriously by critics, but have since earned an enduring reputation for narrative craft.
 Many have been successfully adapted into films, including the novels Rebecca, Frenchman's Creek, My Cousin Rachel and Jamaica Inn, and the short stories "The Birds" and "Don't Look Now".
 Du Maurier spent much of her life in Cornwall, where most of her works are set.
 As her fame increased, she became more reclusive.

-Biography
+Life

 Early life

-Daphne du Maurier was born at 24 Cumberland Terrace, Regent's Park, London, the middle of three daughters of prominent actor-manager Sir Gerald du Maurier and actress Muriel Beaumont.
+Daphne du Maurier was born on 13 May 1907 at 24 Cumberland Terrace, Regent's Park, London, the middle of three daughters of prominent actor-manager Sir Gerald du Maurier and actress Muriel Beaumont.
 Her paternal grandfather was author and Punch cartoonist George du Maurier, who created the character of Svengali in the 1894 novel Trilby.
 Her paternal uncle Guy du Maurier was a playwright.
 Her mother was a paternal niece of journalist, author, and lecturer Comyns Beaumont.
 Her elder sister, Angela du Maurier, became an actress and later also a writer, and her younger sister Jeanne du Maurier was a painter.
-She was a cousin of the Llewelyn Davies boys, who were J. M. Barrie's inspiration for the characters in the play Peter Pan; or, The Boy Who Wouldn't Grow Up.
+She was a first cousin of the Llewelyn Davies boys, who were J. M. Barrie's inspiration for the characters in the play Peter Pan; or, The Boy Who Wouldn't Grow Up.
+She was also a cousin of director Gabrielle Beaumont.

-As a young child, du Maurier met many prominent theatre actors, because of the celebrity of her father.
+As a child, du Maurier met many prominent theatre actors, because of the celebrity of her father.
 On meeting Tallulah Bankhead, du Maurier was quoted as saying that Bankhead was the most beautiful creature she had ever seen.

 Du Maurier spent her childhood at Cannon Hall, Hampstead, the family's London residence, and summers at their home in Fowey, Cornwall, where they also lived during the war years.